tradle/react-native-facetec-zoom/README.md

   }

-  // launch Zoom's verification process const result = await Zoom.verify({
+  // launch Zoom's verification process
+  // see `verify` in ./defaults.js for a list of options const result = await Zoom.verify({
     // default to storing in ImageStoreManager to avoid sending base64 over bridge
     returnBase64: false,